 Though social scientists haven’t been able to determine whether mass incarceration reduces crime, Rakoff argues that the public has shown little appetite for an overhaul.
 Most people, he writes, “are reluctant to tamper with the laws they believe made them safer.”
 If last year’s uptick in murders persists, it will probably suffocate any chance for reform.

 Perhaps nothing contributes more to mass incarceration than plea bargaining.
 With high mandatory sentences as a cudgel, prosecutors pervasively threaten defendants with draconian charges that could lead to years of imprisonment.
-As a result, only 2 to 3 percent of cases go to trial and about 9 to 10 percent of innocent defendants are coerced into pleading guilty, according to the National Registry of Exonerations and the Innocence Project.
+As a result,20 of innocent defendants plead guilty, according to the National Registry of Exonerations.
 The practice is far more common among poor defendants, who lack the resources to counteract a prosecutor’s built-in advantages.
 In spite of these flaws, most judges have accepted the widespread use of plea bargains to reduce their hefty caseloads, and the Supreme Court has blessed the practice.

 Consistent with his expansive vision of the judiciary’s role, Rakoff proposes empowering magistrate judges, who assist federal district courts, to oversee plea bargains, injecting an unbiased voice into the process and altering the power dynamic between prosecutors and defendants.
 He would also require prosecutors to periodically represent indigent defendants so they could appreciate the “one-sided nature of the . . . plea-bargaining process.”